saadtaame/pairing-heap/README.md

 # pairing-heap
-A c++ implementation of the Two-Pass Pairing Heaps data structure.
-This is a basic implementation of a min-heap of integers but it can be easily modified to support other types or to make it a max-heap instead.
+A c++ implementation of the Two-Pass Pairing Heap data structure.
+This is a basic implementation of a min-heap of integers but it can be easily modified to support other types of keys or to make it a max-heap instead.
 A template-based implementation would be nice to have.

 # API
 * `PairingHeap heap; // Create new empty min-heap`